rjhd2/HadISD_v3/README.md

 2) Raw Data Download & NetCDF conversion

 Uses the output of the station selection to download the files.
-Will need to update the location of the files in lines 47-48 of this script

 $> python2.7 get_isd_files.py

-Using the raw ISD files creates netCDF files and outputs in locations specified in lines 40-42.
-Last year in data can be specified with --end keyword
+Using the raw ISD files creates netCDF files and outputs in locations specified in configuration.txt.
+Last year/month in data can be specified with --endyear and --endmonth keywords

-$> python2.7 mk_netcdf_files.py --end 2014
+$> python2.7 mk_netcdf_files_pptn.py --endyear YYYY --endmonth MM

 3) Quality Control

-Run the internal checks - check file locations in lines 33-35 (37-39 in neighbour_checks) and also the start and end times.
+Run the internal checks.
 Individual tests can be specified with keywords to the internal_checks, and the flags applied with the --masking keyword for the neighbour checks.
+The internal_checks keyword --doMonth runs a monthly update where distribution/population parameters are only calculated from data up to the end of the last complete year

 $> python2.7 internal_checks.py --all